-Study: Migrant workers exploited en route to Arab Gulf
+Migrant workers exploited en route to Arab Gulf, study finds

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

 Workers from Bangladesh are paying the highest fees in the world.
-Bangladeshis earning just a few hundred dollars a month in the Gulf are paying recruitment fees ranging from around $1,700 and $5,200.
+Bangladeshis earning just a few hundred dollars a month in the Gulf are paying recruitment fees ranging from around $1,700 to $5,200.
 Indian migrants are paying an average of between $1,000 and $3,000.

 The study describes it as a “perverse business model.”
-Rather than providing an opportunity for decent pay and better livelihood, construction industry practices across the Gulf are pushing workers into extreme debt and exacerbating abuses workers are likely to face, such as an inability to change jobs or move to another country due to indebtedness.
+Rather than providing an opportunity for decent pay and a better livelihood, construction industry practices across the Gulf are pushing workers into extreme debt and exacerbating abuses, such as an inability to change jobs or move to another country due to indebtedness.

 “Companies should strive to be in compliance with local law in areas where they are operating,” said David Segall, one of the authors of the report.
 “As we’ve seen in other industries, the dam holding back reputational damage tends to break suddenly and without warning and irreversibly so I think it would be to construction companies’ benefit to come ahead of the curve on this one.”